- Not Logged InLogin

 26

-Help Us Grow Our Forest at Richmond Beach Saltwater ParkJune 26, 10am-12:30pm @ Richmond Beach Saltwater Park Enjoy panoramic views of Puget Sound and the Olympic Mountains while helping to take care of native habitat restoration areas.
-We'll be removing noxious weeds and/or mulching today.
+Work Party on the BeachJuly 26, 9am-11:30am @ Richmond Beach Saltwater Park We'll be working out on the beach this Saturday - picking up trash and removing scotchbroom (and maybe a few blackberry here and there).
+This knoll is a favored bird watching location as it has a great view of the Sound.
+Come help us reclaim the beach!
+There is a restroom and water spigot on the beach.
 Everyone who comes to help restore nearshore habitat at the park is appreciated!
-No experience is necessary; just an interest in working together and having fun while protecting and restoring native habitat.
+No experience is necessary; just an interest in working together and having fun restoring native habitat.
 We provide all tools and work gloves.
 (You are welcome to bring your own if you wish). more |

 27